-quality assurance of online offerings.
+- quality assurance of online offerings.

 What are some of the challenges that our students face in today's higher education pursuits?
-Perhaps not much different than in years' past.
+Perhaps not much different than in years past.
 However, with the growth of online education, students find the convenience to be worth the effort of managing self-discipline and time management.
-In a survey done in the Fall 2018 of all students taking an online class, the two biggest challenges in online course work were:
+In a survey done in Fall 2018 of all students taking an online class, the two biggest challenges in online course work were:

 This Initiative helps create quality online courses that help address these two main challenges.

 How does the Initiative help with those goals?